crater2150/awesome-modalbind/README.md

 to open the mode menu. `modalbind.grab` takes up to six named parameters:
 1. `keymap` - the mapping table
 2. `name` - the mode name.
 Optional, if not set, no box will be shown.
-3. `stay_in_mode` - "Stay in mode" boolean.
+3. `:tay_in_mode` - "Stay in the current mode" boolean.
 If true, awesome will stay in the input mode until escape is pressed.
 Defaults to `false`.
+Any mapping in the keymap may contain a stay_in_mode entry, which overrides this for that key only.
 4. `args` - additional arguments passed on to functions in the mapping table, e.g. passing the client for `clientkeys` bindings.
 5. `layout` - index of the keyboard layout, widget will automatically switch to.
 If two layouts are defined in the system (indexed 0 and 1), widget will switch to the chosen one upon entering input mode and restore previous layout, leaving it.
 When argument is not set, widget will not change the layout.
 6. `case_insensitive` - convert keys to lowercase befor matching.

 An example mode for controlling mpd, entered by pressing <kbd>Mod</kbd> + <kbd>m</kbd>: